traefik/traefik/docs/content/middlewares/http/compress.md

 Content types are compared in a case-insensitive, whitespace-ignored manner.

+!!! info

+    The `excludedContentTypes` and `includedContentTypes` options are mutually exclusive.

 !!! info "In the case of gzip"

     If the `Content-Type` header is not defined, or empty, the compress middleware will automatically [detect](https://mimesniff.spec.whatwg.org/) a content type.